hantsy/jakartaee11-sandbox/docs/jpa.md

 }
 ```

-Jakarta Persistence 3.2 introduces the `@EnumeratedValue` annotation, allowing you to specify a custom field to be persisted for each enum constant:
+In 3.2, it introduces a new annotation - `@EnumeratedValue`, which allows you to specify a custom field of the Enum type to be persisted:

 ```java
 @Entity